Masters in Theological Studies (MATS)

 Besides the personal enrichment from studying the Bible, theology and ministry with great faculty, graduates of the MATS program will be equipped for a variety of opportunities.
 The MATS degree can provide the educational framework needed for most ministry and teaching opportunities.
 In addition, graduates may choose to pursue further education at the PhD level.
 If you are considering a PhD, a sister institution has drawn together a helpful description of the process of preparing and applying: “Pursuing a PhD.”
 In addition, Nijay Gupta has prepared a helpful book that describes the process in more depth: Prepare, Succeed, Advance.

-The degree is 36 credit hours (12 courses), which takes approximately two years.
+The degree is 40 credit hours, which takes approximately two years.

 We offer four tracks for the MA Theological Studies:

 Note: Those entering the program without a prior undergraduate degree in theology, or without prior graduate studies in theology, are required to take CHRI 5300 Introduction to Biblical Texts and Doctrines in their first semester.